OK, IT WAS MORE LIKE 31ish HOURS IN PARIS

 Even in the official taxi line, that was somewhat marshaled by a station worker in a pink high-vis vest, illegal cabbies still kept coming up to patrons in the queue trying to convince the unsure to get in one of their cabs ’round ze cornerrr’.

 After a €7 cab trip in a legal taxi to the 9th arrondissement, we were strolling into the block of serviced apartments in the neighborhood of Opera.
 Aware that our room wouldn’t be ready, we dumped the bags and headed out into the warm sunshine to find lunch.
-Never missing an opportunity to be bossy, I took charge of the map and attempted to tick some sights off
+Never missing an opportunity to be bossy, I took charge of the map and attempted to tick some sights off our my itinerary.

 Naturally, I got everyone lost and went round circles.
 The girls were diamonds though and didn’t complain once even though we were inches away from going mad with hunger.
 After E gently took over, putting us back on the right path we walked all the way down from Opera, past the Grand Palais, the Champs-Élysées and down Avenue Montaigne (home to flagship high-end stores and head offices of fashion powerhouses like LVMH & Dior.
 Seeing the front windows on this street is a must for anyone regardless if they are into fashion).
 Plonking ourselves on the sunny outside seats of a little cafe with views of the Eiffel tower we inhaled our well-deserved crisply cold wine and croq monsieurs avec frites.

 From the leisurely lunch we meandered up the path along the Seine towards the iron lady herself – Madame Eiffel.